ssc-public/Web-Workshop/Sequelize/README.md

       // In Postgres, Op.like/Op.iLike/Op.notLike can be combined to Op.any:
       [Op.like]: { [Op.any]: ['cat', 'hat'] }  // LIKE ANY (ARRAY['cat', 'hat'])

-      // There are more postgres-only range operators, see below }
+      // There are more postgres-only range operators, see the reference }
   }
 });